 What Wedding Dress Will Meghan Wear?

-Hotly-tipped to be Meghan’s Maid of Honour is her stylist-turned-BFF, Jessica Mulroney.
+Guaranteed an invite is Meghan’s stylist-turned-BFF, Jessica Mulroney.
 When not dressing Canadian PM Justin Trudeau’s wife Sophie, she sidelines in styling bridalwear so would be the perfect choice to help Meghan pick out her dream wedding dress.

 We can rule out the fairy-tale, beaded Anne Barge gown she wore as her character Rachel Zane in the fifth series of Suits.
 "It's not my personal style, because I'm a lot more relaxed than Rachel but I love that I got to play dress up in this gown," she said.

 READ MORE: The Internet's Best Reactions To Harry And Meghan's Engagement

 Meghan is a huge fan of designer Erdem, choosing one of his dresses when she and Harry went to the wedding of Harry’s best friend Tom Inskip in Jamaica earlier this year.

 As she’s marrying in the Royal family, Meghan may choose a British designer.
 According to fashion expert Peta Hunt of You & Your Wedding, likely options include Kate’s favourite Jenny Packham, who specialises in beaded designs, or Sarah Burton for Alexander McQueen, who designed Kate’s dress.
 Amanda Wakeley, Alice Temperley or even Victoria Beckham are all options.